miguelzpresa/miguelzpresa/README.md

 ## AI Developer | Machine Learning Engineer & Data Analyst

-With  2+ years of dedicated specialization in building, debugging, and  optimizing intelligent systems.
-Proven expertise in developing  end-to-end analytical data solutions.
+With  2+ years of dedicated specialization in building, debugging, and  optimizing intelligent systems. .
 Passionate about applying advanced  computational methods to solve complex problems.
 I combine strong  quantitative skills with algorithmic thinking to transform data into  actionable AI solutions that drive measurable impact for organizations  and customers.

 I am skilled in designing, training, and optimizing neural network architectures for various tasks, including image recognition, natural language processing, and time series forecasting.